Workflow Monitor in Informatica: Gantt Chart & Tasks

 Step 5) To view the task details

-1. Right click on task name
+1. Right-click on the task name

-2. In the pop-up window select “get run properties”
+2. In the pop-up window select “Get Run Properties”

 3. A properties window would appear with the task details